 Candidates or their parents/carers should, in the first instance, discuss the application of special consideration with the school or college concerned.

-Private candidates must liaise with the school or college which made entries on their behalf in respect of an application for special consideration.
+Private candidates must liaise with the school or college which made entries on their behalf about an application for special consideration.

 The following are examples of circumstances which must apply at the time of the assessment.